Israel’s military says 4 soldiers were killed in a Hezbollah drone attack

 Israel says it has killed over 17,000 fighters, without providing evidence.

 Magdy reported from Cairo.
-Associated Press writers Kareem Chehayeb and Abby Sewell in Beirut and Natalie Melzer in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Kareem Chehayeb and Abby Sewell in Beirut, Natalie Melzer in Tel Aviv, Israel, Wafaa Shurafa in Deir al Balah and Hannah Schoenbaum in Salt Lake City, Utah, contributed to this report.

 Find more of AP's war coverage at https://apnews.com/hub/israel-hamas-war.